Homework Policy for Parents & High School Students

 Click Tab to view Resources

-- Homework completion entails attempting each and every question in the assigned worksheet or exercise, unless specified otherwise by the instructor.
-Even if the concept is not so clear, the student must try to attempt using the examples provided in class or by joining Math Project’s free drop-in sessions, Math Aid Hours.
-Failure to do so is deemed incomplete homework.
+- Homework completion entails attempting and showing steps for each and every question in the assigned worksheet or exercise by the instructor, unless specified otherwise by the instructor.
+Even if the concept is not so clear, the student must try to attempt using the examples provided in class.

 - Academic integrity is an essential component to student learning.
-Students are expected to submit original work for all evaluations, and are responsible for ensuring that issues of plagiarism, cheating, copying, etc. are avoided.
+Students must submit original work for all evaluations, actively avoiding plagiarism, cheating, copying, etc.

 Equipment for online study sessions